medical gaslighting

 After gaslighting became the world of the year, it is not surprising to hear of its use outside of the abusive relationship.
 What is medical gaslighting, and how does it affect physicians?

-Since this is a blog for physicians, let’s focus on how physicians can suffer from gaslighting at work, but first, let’s start with why patients believe that they have their reality bent by the medical-industrial system.
+Since this is a blog for physicians, let’s focus on how physicians can suffer from gaslighting at work.
+First, let’s explain why patients believe that the medical-industrial system bends their reality.

 What is Medical Gaslighting?

 Medical gaslighting is a layman’s term used to describe physicians who deny a patient’s symptoms or illness.
-You might think of a patient who is told they are not really sick or blame symptoms on psychosocial factors or conscious or unconscious biases.
-In essence, if you are subject to gaslighting then someone has challenged your versions of reality and moreover, tries to show you how you are crazy (or the one with the problem) since you believe that way.
+You might think of a patient who is told they are not sick or blame symptoms on psychosocial factors or conscious or unconscious biases.
+In essence, if you are subject to gaslighting, then someone has challenged your versions of reality and tried to show you how you are crazy (or the one with the problem) since you believe that way.
 It and projection are major defenses of narcissistic and other emotionally immature personalities.

-Taking a physician-centric approach, a physician can be gaslighted, or they can be the one suspect of gaslighting.
+Taking a physician-centric approach, a physician can be gaslighted or suspected of gaslighting.

 Let’s start with why we might gaslight our patients.